U.S. Coronavirus Testing Still Falls Short. How's Your State Doing?

 A community can't base the decision that it's safe to open up on testing data alone.
 States should also see a consistent decline in the number of cases, of two weeks at least, according to White House guidance.
 If their cases are instead increasing, they should assume the number of tests they need will increase too.

-And Jha warns, testing is step one, but it won't contain an outbreak by itself.
+And, Jha warns, testing is step one, but it won't contain an outbreak by itself.
 It needs to be part of "a much broader set of strategies and plans the states need to have in place" when they begin to reopen.

 In fact, his group's model is built on the assumption that states are doing contact tracing and have plans to support isolation for infected or exposed people.